monarch-initiative/HpoCaseAnnotator/docs/source/installation.rst

 Entrez genes
 ############
 The app will also download information regarding genes.
-This also a one-time operation and after the download autocompletion of gene symbols and IDs will be available.
+This is also a one-time operation and after the download autocompletion of gene symbols and IDs will be available.

 Curated files directory
 #######################
-Each curated case is stored as a file in ``XML`` format.
-Here we set path to a directory where the XML files created in a single project are stored.
+Each curated case is stored as a file in ``JSON`` format.
+Here we set path to a directory where the JSON files created in a single project are stored.

 Biocurator ID
 #############